Embedded Files and PDF Portfolio Collections

 EmbeddedFilesViewController, which is part of the default controller group that includes outlines, bookmarks, and annotations.
 The embedded files group is only visible if the document contains embedded files.

-To learn how to add embedded files to your documents, please consult this guide.
+To learn how to add embedded files to your documents, please consult the guide on how to embed and attach files to PDFs.

 You can preview file attachments directly in PSPDFKit.